Learning to Love

 I finally grew into the person I was always meant to be in my forties.
 I found self-love by writing poetry and articles for wellness, mine and yours.

 We are not complete until we begin making friends with our true innate gifts.
 Thank God for the internet, self-publishing and my inner child who needed to know she was worthy.
 She had talents.
 She was not unlovable.

 I quite accidentally fell for another in my forties.
 We just fit together.
-Freedom of choice of mates are the greatest gifts to humankind, however, many relationships begin without intention!
-In my younger years, I had a bucket full of bad karma left over from my past but now I’ve finally outgrown my old bad-tempered karma.
+Freedom of choice of mates is the greatest gift to humankind, however, many relationships begin without intention!
+In my younger years, I had a bucket full of bad karma leftover from my past but now I’ve finally outgrown my old bad-tempered karma.
 There is great wisdom in getting dumped and/or in settling.